NahahButt/Exam-Study-Helper-Bot/README.md

 ## 📄 License

-This project is for educational purposes.
+This project is for educational purposes --- First Project of Artificial Intelligence Internship.